paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-05-27T22:52:55+01:00
   url: http://rynoweb.com
   content: |
-    Hey Paul, I recently updated some of my icons to yours, they're nice.
-The one exception is YouTube -- the play button isn't really recognized as youtube, it's usually their square logotype.
+    Hey Paul, I recently updated some of my icons to yours, they’re nice.
+The one exception is YouTube – the play button isn’t really recognized as youtube, it’s usually their square logotype.

     Any thoughts on changing/updating that to their red/white logo they use?